mounikaperi/java-spring-projects/README.md

 	 	}
    	- Notice that the catch statement uses Exception, not IOException.
 Since IOException is a subclass of Exception, the catch block is allowed to catch it.

+Unchecked Exceptions:

+	- An unchecked exception is any exception that does not need to be declared or handled by the application code where it is thrown.
+Unchecked exceptions are often referred to as runtime exceptions, although in Java, unchecked exceptions include any class that inherits RuntimeException or Error.
+ 	- It is permissibe to handle or declare an unchecked exception.
+That said, it is better to document the unchecked exceptions callers should know about in a Javadoc comment rather than declaring an unchecked exception.
+  	- A runtime excetion is define as the RuntimeException class and its subclasses.
+   	- Runtime exceptions tend to be unexpected but not necessarily fatal.
+    	- For example, accessing an invalid array index is unexpected.
+Even though they do inherit the Excetion class, they are not checked exceptions.
+     	- An unchecked exception can occur on nearly any line of code, as it is not required to be handled or declared.
+For example, a NullPointerException can be thrown in the body of the following method if the input reference is null void fall(String input) {
+       		System.out.println(input.toLowerCase());
+	 }
+  	- We work with objects in Java so frequently that a NullPointerException can happen almost anywhere.
+   	- If you had to declare unchecked exceptions everywhere, every single method would have that clutter!
+    	- The code will compile if you declare an unchecked exception.
+However, it is redundant.

+Error and Throwable:

+	- Error means something went so horribly wrong that your program should not attempt to recover from it.
+ 	- For example, the disk drive "disappeared" or the program ran out of memory.
+  	- These are abnormal conditions that you aren't likely to encounter and cannot recover them.
+   	- Throwable is the parent class of all exceptions including the Error class.
+    	- While you can handle Throwable and Error exceptions, it is not recommended you do so in your application code.
+     	- When we refer to exceptions, we generally mean any class that inherits Throwable, although we are almost always working with the Exception class or subclasses of it.

+Reviewing Exception types:

+	- Throwable is either an Exception or an Error.
+ 	- You should not catch Throwable directly in your code.

+  	Type 			How to recognize		Okay for program to catch?
+Is program required to hanfle/declare

+	Unchecked exception	Subclass of RuntimeException	Yes				Yes Checked Exception	Subclass of Exception but not 	Yes				Yes subclass of RuntimeException
+  	Error			Subclass of Error		No				No